jamespatrickgibson/union/README.md

 # union.

-A design style boilerplate for creating scalable design architecture in any framework.
+A design style boilerplate for creating scalable design architecture in Svelte, or any other framework.

 ## Authors